Catholic Church sex abuse cases in the United States: Settlements

-The Roman Catholic Diocese of Dallas paid $30.9 million in 1998 to twelve victims of one priest ($ in present-day terms).
+The Roman Catholic Diocese of Dallas paid $30.9 million in 1998 to twelve victims of abuse by one priest ($ in present-day terms).

 In early 2002, The Boston Globe covered the criminal prosecutions of five Roman Catholic priests in an article that won an uncontested Pulitzer Prize.
 The issue of child rape and sexual assault of Roman Catholic children became a national scandal.
 The coverage of these cases encouraged others to come forward with allegations of abuse, resulting in more lawsuits and criminal cases.

-In July 2003 the Roman Catholic Archdiocese of Louisville paid $25.7 million to "settle child sexual-abuse allegations made in 240 lawsuits naming 34 priests and other church workers."
+In July 2003, the Roman Catholic Archdiocese of Louisville paid $25.7 million to "settle child sexual-abuse allegations made in 240 lawsuits naming 34 priests and other church workers."
 In 2003, the Roman Catholic Archdiocese of Boston settled a large case for $85 million with 552 alleged victims.

 In 2004, the Roman Catholic Diocese of Orange settled nearly 90 cases for $100 million.

-In April 2007 the Roman Catholic Archdiocese of Portland in Oregon agreed to a $75 million settlement with 177 claimants and the Roman Catholic Archdiocese of Seattle agreed to a $48 million settlement with more than 160 victims.
-In July 2007 the Roman Catholic Archdiocese of Los Angeles reached a $660 million agreement with more than 500 victims, in December 2006, the archdiocese had a settlement of 45 lawsuits for $60 million.
+In April 2007, the Roman Catholic Archdiocese of Portland in Oregon agreed to a $75 million settlement with 177 claimants and the Roman Catholic Archdiocese of Seattle agreed to a $48 million settlement with more than 160 victims.
+In July 2007, the Roman Catholic Archdiocese of Los Angeles reached a $660 million agreement with more than 500 victims; in December 2006, the archdiocese had a settlement of 45 lawsuits for $60 million.
 In September 2007, the Roman Catholic Diocese of San Diego reached a $198.1 million "agreement with 144 childhood sexual abuse victims".

-In July 2008 the Roman Catholic Archdiocese of Denver agreed "to pay $5.5 million to settle 18 claims of childhood sexual abuse."
+In July 2008, the Roman Catholic Archdiocese of Denver agreed "to pay $5.5 million to settle 18 claims of childhood sexual abuse."

 The Associated Press estimated the total from settlements of sex abuse cases from 1950–2007 to be more than $2 billion.
-BishopAccountability reports that figure reached more than $3 billion in 2012.
+BishopAccountability reports that the figure reached more than $3 billion in 2012.

-Addressing "a flood of abuse claims" five dioceses (Tucson, Arizona; Spokane, Washington; Portland, Oregon.; Davenport, Iowa, and San Diego) got bankruptcy protection.
+Addressing "a flood of abuse claims" five dioceses (Tucson, Arizona; Spokane, Washington; Portland, Oregon.; Davenport, Iowa; and San Diego) filed for bankruptcy protection.
 Eight Catholic dioceses have declared bankruptcy due to sex abuse cases from 2004 to 2011.

 In 2018, bankruptcy court approved an offer from the Roman Catholic Archdiocese of Saint Paul and Minneapolis to pay victims of clergy sexual abuse a total of $210 million in settlement, which was the second largest settlement for any United States Catholic Diocese and the largest by any United States Catholic Diocese in bankruptcy.